Rafaellutaro/Manga-Store/README.md

 ## TODO

+- [X] Make the website public
-- [] Allow the user to add more addresses
+- [X] Allow the user to add more addresses
-- [] Register the bought product in the database
+- [X] Register the bought product in the database
 - [] Function to refund products
-- [] page to show currently bought products
+- [X] page to show currently bought products
 - [] page to show desired products
 - [] create newsletter
 - [] fix the hrefs in the bellow banner